PopulationStatistics/refugees/README.md

-# nansen
+# displaced

 [![CRAN
 status](https://www.r-pkg.org/badges/version/galalh)](https://cran.r-project.org/package=galalh)

-`nansen` is an R package designed to facilitate access to the United Nations High Commissioner for Refugees (UNHCR) Refugee Data Finder.
+`displaced` is an R package designed to facilitate access to the United Nations High Commissioner for Refugees (UNHCR) Refugee Data Finder.
 It provides an easy-to-use interface to the database, which covers forcibly displaced populations, including refugees, asylum-seekers, internally